LeaVerou/lea.verou.me/2024/context-chips/index.md

 Matrix questions have an big edge when users need to make **a single selection per row**, especially when this may be the same answer for multiple rows, which means they can just **tick down a whole column**.
-Sentiment chips does not allow them to build this positional association, as they have different horizontal positions per answer.
+Context chips do not allow users to build this positional association, as they are not aligned vertically.
+THey are placed right after the answer text, and thus their horizontal position varies per answer.
-This is also why it’s important to color-code them and maintain the same color coding throughout the survey so that most participants can build a visual association that way (the ~9% of people with atypical color vision won’t benefit, but this is just an extra cue).
+To mitigate this, it can be useful to color-code them and maintain the same color coding consistently throughout the survey so that participants can build a visual association [^colorblind].

+[^colorblind]: The ~9% of people with atypical color vision won’t benefit, but that’s okay in this case, as color is used to add an extra cue, and not an essential part of the interface.

-Sentiment chips also **enforce a clear prioritization** across the two variables: the question is presented as a multiple choice question across the first variable, with the chips allowing the respondent to provide optional additional context across a second variable.
+Context chips also **enforce a clear prioritization** across the two variables: the question is presented as a multiple choice question across the first variable, with the chips allowing the respondent to provide optional additional context across a second variable.
 Matrix questions allow presenting the two variables with the same visual weight,